If you are looking for a specific article:

 If Wesleyan library does not have access to an article you want, you can place an interlibrary loan request.

-If you have not set up an interlibrary loan account, you can do so from the library home page: look under "Services" for "Interlibrary loan."
+If you have not set up an interlibrary loan account, you can do so from the library home page: click the link for "My Account and ILL."
 The first time you log in with your Wesleyan username and password, it will prompt you for contact information.
 Once you fill that out, you are set to make interlibrary loan requests.

 If you are in OneSearch: